smurfix/asway/README.rst

 For details on how to use the library, see the `reference documentation <https://asway.readthedocs.io/en/latest/>`__.

-asway is based on `i3ipc-python <https://github.com/altdesktop/i3ipc-python>`__.
-It was forked because structured async code requires a couple of modifications that didn't work well with the original code base.
+asway is based on `asway <https://github.com/altdesktop/i3ipc-python>`__.
+It was forked because structured async code requires a couple of modifications (and enables some improvements) that didn't work well with the original code base.

 Installation
 ------------